Uche05/ci-p2-quizar/README.md

 ## Mock-up Screenshots

-Below are two mock-up images of the AI Library website created using the  <a href="https://ui.dev/">"Am I Responsive" website</a>.
+Below are two mock-up images of the [name] website created using the  <a href="https://ui.dev/">"Am I Responsive" website</a>.

 | Screenshot 1 | Screenshot 2 |
 | :---: | :---: |